Multimodal Diffusion Transformer with Memory Bank for Scalable Long-Duration Talking Video Generation: Experiment

 \subsection{Experimental Setups}

-\textbf{Datasets} We primarily conduct comprehensive experiments on two public datasets: HDTF~\cite{zhang2021flow} and CelebV-HQ~\cite{zhu2022celebv}.
-These datasets include videos that consist of individuals of various ages, ethnicities, and genders, captured in half-body or close-up shots against varied indoor and outdoor backgrounds.
-To ensure high-quality training data, we adopt the preprocess scheme used in~\cite{xu2024hallo}.
-We first exclude videos with scene changes, significant camera movements, excessive facial motion, and side-facing shots.
-Then we refine the remaining videos and retain only single-person speaking videos with strong audio-lip correspondence.
-After refinement, we obtain 356 clips with 13.95 hours from the HDTF, and 22,423 clips with 41.27 hours from the CelebV-HQ dataset.
-During training, we extract 16-frame video clips from these datasets using a specific sampling interval, each frame is resized to $256\times 256$ resolution.
+\textbf{Datasets.} We primarily conduct comprehensive experiments on two public datasets: HDTF~\cite{zhang2021flow} and CelebV-HQ~\cite{zhu2022celebv}.
+These datasets encompass diverse individuals across various ages, ethnicities, and genders, captured in varied environments.
+To ensure high-quality training data, we follow the preprocessing pipeline in~\cite{xu2024hallo}, excluding videos with scene cuts, extreme camera motion, or side profiles.
+After refinement, we obtain 356 high-quality clips from HDTF and 24,438 clips from CelebV-HQ, totaling approximately 58.8 hours of footage.

-\textbf{Evaluation Metrics} The evaluation metrics utilized in the portrait image animation approach include Fréchet Inception Distance (FID), Fréchet Video Distance (FVD), Structural Similarity Index Measure (SSIM) and Expression-FID (E-FID).
-Specifically, FID and FVD measure the similarity between generated images and real data, with lower values indicating better performance and thus more realistic outputs~\cite{karras2019style}.
-SSIM indices measure the structural similarity between ground truth videos and generated videos.
-E-FID leverages Inception features to assess image authenticity, providing a more precise fidelity measure.
-It extracts facial expression parameters via a reconstruction method~\cite{deng2019accurate} and computes FID to quantify the gap between generated and ground truth expressions.
+\textbf{Training and Testing Splits.} To rigorously evaluate the model's generalization capabilities to unseen identities, we adopt an identity-disjoint splitting strategy.
+Specifically, we randomly select 200 distinct video clips (comprising 40 from HDTF and 160 from CelebV-HQ) to form the testing set.
+The remaining 24,594 clips serve as the training set.
+This strict separation ensures that the identities in the evaluation phase do not appear during the training process, providing a robust assessment of the model's performance in real-world, open-set scenarios.
+Detailed statistics of the data distribution are presented in Table~\ref{tab:datasplit}.

+\textbf{Evaluation Metrics.} We employ Fréchet Inception Distance (FID) and Fréchet Video Distance (FVD) to assess visual quality and temporal coherence, where lower values indicate higher realism~\cite{karras2019style}.
+To evaluate audio-visual consistency, we utilize the SyncNet scores~\cite{chung2016out}.
+Sync-C and Sync-D evaluate the lip synchronization of generated videos in terms of content and dynamics, with higher Sync-C and lower Sync-D scores denoting better alignment with the audio.
+Additionally, E-FID is used to measure expression fidelity by calculating the feature distance between the extracted expression parameters~\cite{deng2019accurate} of generated and ground truth videos.